 Ourboro’s Baseline Impact Study

-Ourboro homeowners were surveyed along with renters in Canada who met the following criteria.
-They have an annual household income above $100,000, have started saving for a downpayment, and fell into one of these three categories:
+Ourboro homeowners were surveyed along with renters in Canada who have an annual household income above $100,000, have started saving for a downpayment, and fall into one of these three categories:

 They were asked multiple questions to determine where they fell under the following categories: